What Happens When You Try to Sell A Property Above Market Value on The Gold Coast?

 OVERPRICING YOUR HOME: A COSTLY MISTAKE

-Is overpricing your home really as detrimental as it seems?
+Is overpricing your home as detrimental as it seems?
 Unfortunately, it is.

 My FREE mini e-brochure, “What happens when you try to sell Above Market Value?”, details the experience of an Ashmore homeowner who tried to sell their property $80,000 above market value using 21 different real estate agents over four years.